navyaroy/PracticalMachineLearning/README.md

-# PracticalMachineLearning
+# PracticalMachineLearning - Assignment
-predicting the manner in which the subjects performed weight lifting exercises
+Predicting the manner in which the subjects performed weight lifting exercises.